BAYKO Product Details - 1963 to 1964

 Windows, Doors, Bases and Roofs all remained unchanged.

-The biggest impact was on Bricks.
+The biggest area of impact was on Bricks.

 Bricks were reduced to a simple front plate with top and bottom flanges, which locked on to the Rods.